JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.24
+  - Adds scale, chance and zdo data to the field `objects` in the `expand_locations.yaml`.
   - Adds a new field `noBuildDungeon` to the `expand_locations.yaml` (default is false).
   - Changes the field `noBuild` in the `expand_locations.yaml` to also accept numbers.